 The static lean table shows how the potential for truck lean is increased by the lifting height.

-Face Consultants use the latest in digital floor flatness testing equipment to check both Defined and Free Movement floors to either TR34, DIN or the American F number specifications.
+Face Consultants use the latest in digital floor flatness testing equipment to check both Defined and Free Movement floors to either TR34, DIN, EN 15620:2008*, or the American F-Number system.

 Please contact us if you have any questions about our floor testing or design & consultancy services.